wp-plugins/tickera-event-ticketing-system/readme.txt

 Plugin Name: Tickera
 Author: Tickera.com

+= 3.1.7.8 =
+- Added wp editors instead of textareas for ticket description and event terms and conditions

 = 3.1.7.7 =
 - CSS fixes for select boxes in the admin (to avoid theme issues)
 - Code improvements and added additional options for discount codes (for developers)